kuleshov/gwaskb/README.md

 * `sqlite`
 * `snorkel`

-Check out the Snorkel web page for a list of its requirements.
+Check out the [Snorkel repo](https://github.com/kuleshov/snorkel) for a list of its requirements.

 ## Installation